-6. (a) Whenever a committee, commission, or other entity (other than the Committee on Appropriations) is granted authorization for the payment of its expenses (including staff salaries) for a Congress, such authorization initially shall be procured by one primary expense resolution reported by the Committee on House Administration.
+- 6. (a) Whenever a committee, commission, or other entity (other than the Committee on Appropriations) is granted authorization for the payment of its expenses (including staff salaries) for a Congress, such authorization initially shall be procured by one primary expense resolution reported by the Committee on House Administration.
 A primary expense resolution may include a reserve fund for unanticipated expenses of committees.
 An amount from such a reserve fund may be allocated to a committee only by the approval of the Committee on House Administration.
-A primary expense resolution reported to the House may not be considered in the House unless a printed report thereon was available on the previous calendar day.
-For the information of the House, such report ing the estimated foreseeable expenditures for the respective anticipated activities and programs of the committee, commission, or other entity as may be appropriate to provide the House with basic estimates of the expenditures contemplated by the primary expense resolution.
+A primary expense resolution reported to the House may not be considered in the House unless a report thereon was available on the previous calendar day.
+For the information of the House, such report shall- - (1) state the total amount of the funds to be provided to the committee, commission, or other entity under the primary expense resolution for all anticipated activities and programs of the committee, commission, or other entity; and - (2) to the extent practicable, contain such general statements regarding the estimated foreseeable expenditures for the respective anticipated activities and programs of the committee, commission, or other entity as may be appropriate to provide the

+House with basic estimates of the expenditures contemplated by the primary expense resolution.